 Repair bills can range from a few hundred to several thousand dollars, depending on the extent of the damage.

-Medical expenses can also be substantial, especially if the accident resulted in serious injuries.
+Medical expenses can also be substantial, especially if the accident resulted in a serious common car accident injury.
 Preparing for these potential costs is crucial to avoid financial hardship.

 Legal Fees